gwu1234/fullstack_mysql/README.md

 it is a demo project of full stack node.js application.
 It has a React frontend,

 node.js backend, and a MySql sql database.
+It has a very basic function as a

+Progressive Web Application (PWA): the node.js backend can send push notication

+to frontend React app.

 MySql is installed on a localhost for this demo project.
 MySql of community edition